mori-nobuhito/rt4m-pub/README.md

 ## Installation
 1. Download or copy `rt4m-xx.zip` (where `xx` is a variable) to the PC used for camera imaging with the microscope.
+   - zip package can be found at [Releases](https://github.com/mori-nobuhito/rt4m-pub/releases)
 2. Extract the zip file to a folder of your choice.
    - Extract it to a folder without multibyte characters (e.g., Japanese characters).
    - Since the software does not use the registry, installation is complete at this point.
 To uninstall, simply delete the extracted folder.